evoila/osb-backup-agent/README.md

 - `backup-cleanup databasename job_id`
 - `post-backup-unlock databasename`

+The job_id parameter is equal to to the id given by the request, which triggered the backup or restore.
 Be aware that encryption key can be empty and uppon adding more parameters after the encryption_key, the order could not match anymore.
 In future there might be need for named parameters.